LIFE programme: LIFE III (2000–2004) and the extension of LIFE III to the end of 2006

 The third phase of the LIFE programme ran for a five-year period, though it was implemented in four rounds due to late adoption of the legal base.
 Its budget was increased to €640 million.

 Under LIFE-Nature, conservation of natural habitats and wild fauna and flora, in particular the Natura 2000 network, was continued.
 New accompanying measures were introduced to encourage more multinational projects and networking amongst projects (these were the 'starter' measures to support the preparation of projects involving several Member States; and the 'co-op' measures to support the exchange of experience).

 In September 2004, with the publication of Regulation (EC) No 1682/2004, LIFE III was extended for a further two years (2005 and 2006), with an additional budget of €317 million.
 The intention of the extension was to avoid a legal gap between the close of LIFE III at the end of 2004, and the adoption of new EU financial perspectives in 2007.
 The proposal for an extension of the programme was based on the positive assessment reached in a mid-term evaluation report.
 Specifically, the report examined the role of the LIFE programme in the implementation and development of European environmental policy and legislation, and the actual management of LIFE III.

 In total, between 1992 and 2006, the LIFE programme spent €1.36 billion on 2750 projects covering 40 countries and territories.
 The total estimated cost of projects to which LIFE contributed financially represented a huge environmental investment in Europe and neighbouring states.
 Between 1992 and 2006 the total estimated cost of projects supported by LIFE was €4.0 billion.
-LIFE therefore provided around 38 percent of the total investment, stimulating additional investment in excess of €2 billion up to the end of 2004.
+LIFE therefore provided around 38 per cent of the total investment, stimulating additional investment in excess of €2 billion up to the end of 2004.

 LIFE+ (2007–2013)

 The fourth phase of the LIFE programme, LIFE+, ran from 2007 to 2013 and had a budget of €2.143 billion.
 At the beginning of 2011, the responsibles of the programme highlighted that this budget was still under-utilised by some countries (such as Germany, United Kingdom and France).

 The legal basis for LIFE+ is Regulation (EC) No 614/2007.
 LIFE+ covers both the operational expenditure of DG Environment and the co-financing of projects.
-According to Article 6 of the LIFE+ Regulation, at least 78 percent of the LIFE+ budgetary resources must be used for project action grants (i.e. LIFE+ projects).
+According to Article 6 of the LIFE+ Regulation, at least 78 per cent of the LIFE+ budgetary resources must be used for project action grants (i.e. LIFE+ projects).

 During the period 2007–2013, the European Commission launched one call for LIFE+ project proposals per year.
 Proposals had to be eligible under one of the programme's three components: